TAKING KIDS TO THE BALLET

 - Has your child demonstrated the ability to hold a question for later?

-- Consider selecting an aisle seat in case an exit is needed for an unavoidable visit to the restroom or restless child.
+- Consider selecting an aisle seat in case an exit is needed for an unavoidable visit to the restroom or a restless child.
 Anyone of any age creating a disturbance will be asked to leave the auditorium.
+Please note: If you leave your seat during the performance, re-entry will likely be delayed until intermission.

 - Introduce your child to the program or story ballet they will see and the music they will hear.
 Visit Backstage, our online magazine, to find synopses of story ballets, videos from our rehearsals and productions, ultimate guides to Nutcracker and the Repertory Season, and much more.